jlincolndennis/interview-questions/05-javascript-questions.md

 > They both server the same purpose, but one accepts an array or arguments instead of a comma separated list.

 - Explain Function.prototype.bind.
-> Bind works like call and apply, but instead of invoking the function it's aplied to, it returns a new function with the bound context and arguments.
+> Bind works like call and apply, but instead of invoking the function it's applied to, it returns a new function with the bound context and arguments.

 Explain how JSONP works (and how it's not really AJAX).